Back to blog

 CRS (Common Reporting Standard)

-CRS is the global automatic information exchange system.
-Over 120 jurisdictions participate, meaning your offshore bank automatically reports your account details — balances, interest, dividends, and capital gains — to your country of tax residence.
-Every year.
-Automatically.
+CRS is the global automatic information exchange system covering 120+ jurisdictions.
+Offshore banks automatically report account details — balances, interest, dividends, capital gains — to the account holder's country of tax residence, annually.

-What this means practically: if you're a German tax resident with a Singapore bank account, the Singapore bank reports your account to IRAS, which sends it to the German Bundeszentralamt für Steuern.
-Your local tax office knows about every offshore account.
-There's no point hiding it — they already know.
+A German tax resident with a Singapore bank account, for example: the Singapore bank reports to IRAS, which transmits to the German Bundeszentralamt für Steuern.
+Home tax authorities have visibility on offshore accounts as a structural matter.

-CRS 2.0, rolling out in 2026, tightens the net further.
-It covers indirect investment schemes, real estate held through entities, and requires reporting of beneficial ownership information for trusts and foundations.
-The transparency trend is one-directional.
+CRS 2.0, rolling out in 2026, expands coverage to indirect investment schemes, real estate held through entities, and beneficial ownership information for trusts and foundations.
+The transparency direction is one-way.

 CFC Rules (Controlled Foreign Corporation)

-CFC rules vary by country, and some have exemptions (e.g., if the offshore company has genuine economic substance or pays a minimum effective tax rate).
-But the general principle is universal: you can't park income in a low-tax shell company and defer your home country's tax.
+CFC rules vary by jurisdiction and may include exemptions for genuine economic substance or minimum effective tax rates.
+The structural principle is that income cannot be parked in a low-tax shell company to defer home-country tax.

 Economic Substance Requirements